 To create our candles we started by decorating our tubes with a selection of paint & eco-glitter.

 To make the cut-out shapes in the candles I gently folded the tube in half & cut out half the desired shape.
 So for example, to make the heart I cut out this shape.

-To make flames for the candles we used yellow foam which we roughly cut into flame shapes, & stuck to the inside of our candles.
+To make our flames, we used some offcuts of yellow card which we cut into flame shapes, & then attached to the inside of the tube with glue.

 2nd Candle - Peace (crown) This is a reminder that Jesus is the Prince of Peace.
-Jesus' light helps us to shine, & helps us find ways in which we can share God's peace with people around us.
+Jesus' light helps us to shine.
+How we can share God's peace with people around us?

-3rd Candle - Joy (star) This is a reminder of the star & the angels who brought tidings of great joy, & those who followed them to discover the joy in the stable.
-As we wait for Christmas Day we pray for those who'll be celebrating the joy of Christmas with us.
+3rd Candle - Joy (star) This reminds of the star & the angels who brought tidings of great joy, & those who followed them to discover the joy in the stable.
+As we wait for Christmas Day we pray for those who'll be celebrating the joy of Christmas around the world.

 4th Candle - Love (heart) This is a reminder of God's gift of love, Jesus.

 On Christmas Day we'll light a real candle & place in at the centre of our dining table to celebrate Jesus' birthday.

-To make our candles glow we tucked a led tealight under the base of each.
-As we reach each Sunday in Advent we'll be lighting the candles along with the previous ones.
-We'll also be lighting them at meal times & when people visit.
+To make our cardboard candles glow we popped a led tealight into the base of each one.
+On each Sunday in Advent we'll be lighting the candles along with the previous ones, & exploring their meaning.
+We'll also be lighting them at meal times & when people come to visit our home.